-About a year ago, in a busy parking lot at Shady Grove Metro station, I noticed a goose sitting in the median.
+About a year ago, in a busy parking lot at Shady Grove Metro station, I noticed a Canada goose sitting in the median.
 It seemed like she was always there when I went to park.
 Sometimes, there was another goose too, either next to her or nearby, on the asphalt.
 He cast menacing glances my way.
 I was like, dude, back off, I’m just trying to park right here, by this other goose.
 Relax.

 It finally dawned on me, after a few days, that this was a mama goose, sitting on her nest of eggs!
 And the other goose must be the proud papa.